eddierl/ziggisync/README.md

 ziggysync
 =========

-ZiggySync will sync you ZiggyCalendar with Google Calendar
+ZiggySync will sync your Ziggy with Google Calendar

 It runs on Google scripts (https://script.google.com)